 Iraq Partnership Network seeks congregations in the U.S. to pray for cities in Iraq

-In response to an invitation from the pastor of the Presbyterian church in Baghdad, the Rev. Dr. Joanne Sizoo, pastor of Grace Presbyterian Church in Fort Mill, South Carolina, and coordinator of the Iraq Partnership Network (IPN), is requesting that every city in Iraq be covered in prayer by congregations in the U.S.
+NEW WILMINGTON, Penn. – In response to an invitation from the pastor of the Presbyterian church in Baghdad, the Rev. Dr. Joanne Sizoo, pastor of Grace Presbyterian Church in Fort Mill, South Carolina, and coordinator of the Iraq Partnership Network (IPN), is requesting every city in Iraq be covered in prayer by congregations in the U.S.

 The IPN has been connecting Christians in Iraq and the U.S. in partnership for more than a decade.
-Through the network, participating congregations will be assigned a specific Iraqi city to pray for, for at least one year.
+Through the network, participating congregations will be assigned a specific Iraqi city to commit to pray for at least one year.
 Some suggestions for prayer topics also will be offered.

 “Some cities have no known Christians and some have active congregations,” Sizoo said.
 “We believe God is working throughout Iraq, in ways known and unknown.”

-There are three remaining Reformed-heritage churches in the war-torn cities of Baghdad, Kirkuk and Basra.
-Despite the danger and violence, members have gathered together and prayed, “Lord, how may we be of service to you at this time?”
+There are three remaining Reformed-heritage churches in the cities of Baghdad, Kirkuk and Basrah and, in the midst of their cities having been literal war zones, they gathered together and prayed, “Lord how may we be of service to you at this time.”
 Elmarie said, “I find that absolutely incredible.”
-They have continued to serve Christians and Muslims with open hearts through a variety of ministries reaching out to their communities.
+They have continued to serve Christians and Muslims with open hearts through a variety of ministries reaching out to their communities, including preschools and primary schools.

 Thousands of internally displaced families have taken refuge in the cities of Kirkuk and Baghdad.
-“PC(USA) partners were in a position of needing to respond, literally overnight, to the needs of these families,” Elmarie said, telling the story of the Presbyterian church in Kirkuk.
+“PC(USA) partners were in a position of needing to respond, literally overnight to the needs of these families,” she said telling the story of the Presbyterian church in Kirkuk.

-When a knock came on the door of the Kirkuk church, the pastor and his wife were afraid but they prayed, “Jesus, what would you have us to do?”
+When a knock came on the door of the Kirkuk church the pastor and his wife were afraid, but they prayed, “Jesus what would you have us to do?”
 Feeling called to open the door, they encountered a young Orthodox father with three young children.
-After walking from Mosul — a distance that would take at least two hours by car — with just the clothes on their back, this family became the first of 16 families, 65 people, who came to call the Kirkuk church their home.
+After walking from Mosul, a distance that would take at least two hours to drive by car, with just the clothes on their back, this family became the first of 16 families, 65 people, who came to call the Kirkuk church their home.

 In addition to meeting the immediate needs of displaced families, these three churches also have a vision for the long-term welfare of Iraq: to build up children through education so they will have an impact on the country, to see churches grow and to provide support in leadership development to sustain these churches.

-A Presbyterian pastor from Iraq, visiting America for the first time in July, said violence, persecution and fear have resulted in a Christian migration from Iraq, with more than 80 percent of the Christians leaving the country for the United States, Australia, Europe, Jordan, Lebanon and Turkey.
+A Presbyterian pastor from Iraq, visiting America for the first time in late July, said violence, persecution and fear have resulted in a Christian migration from Iraq with more than 80 percent of the Christians leaving the country for the United States, Australia, Europe, Jordan, Lebanon and Turkey.